PHS - Public Health Sciences

 General education social and behavioral sciences course.
 Cross-listed as PSY 413, PSY 413H.
 Focuses on adaptive leadership competencies that address how to mobilize groups about the most important problems.
 They can occur across complex systems, organizations and groups.
 The adaptive leadership skills developed in this course allows students to enhance their behaviors, attitudes and critical thinking to addressing leadership challenges.
 Students use and demonstrate an understanding of the adaptive leadership competencies and demonstrate an experimental (non-prescriptive) approach to problem-solving real-life scenarios within their own environment through an applied case study project.

 PHS 410.
-Health Communication (3).
+Interprofessionalism and Health Communication (3).

 PHS 410H.
-Health Communication Honors (3).
+Interprofessionalism and Health Communication Honors (3).

 PHS 416.
 Foundations of Environmental Health (3).